jakemcc/similarity-presentation/similarity.md

 1. New documents don't require recalculation of previous work (so no idf)
 2. Store less data (no tf-idf per document)
-3. Don't need to compare each document to all other documents
+3. Don't compare each document to all other documents

 # Goal 1: No recalulation